Getting started

 file is used as the central configuration store.
 In that file, you can specify which endpoints you want to monitor and configure your status website.
 For more information, visit Configuration.

-You can start by adding your endpoints under sites
+You can start by setting the owner and repo, and adding your endpoints under sites

 :